Easter phases — all complete. The active phase (School Term, 14–27 April) is in the next tab. Tap any day below to review what was covered.

 IRP presentation polished and learned.
 All 6 Psychology approaches introduced.
 Chemistry mechanisms diagnostic done.
 Biology immune system groundwork laid.
 Full practice oral with Dan on Saturday.

-School days: evening sessions only (19:30–20:20).
+School days: evening sessions (19:30–20:20) plus any free periods during the day.
 Weekends remain full study days.
-Biology Test 2 on 21 April.
-Russian Oral Exam on 27 April.
+Biology Test 2 on Tuesday 21 April.
+Russian Oral Exam on Monday 27 April.

 Read these at the start of every study day.